Seattle Plumbing, Sewer, & Heating

 Why This Problem Should Not Be Ignored

-• Buildup continues to grow Whatever is slowing the flow doesn’t fix itself.
-It gets worse over time.
+• Buildup continues to grow – Whatever is slowing the flow doesn’t fix itself.

-• Clogs become more frequent What starts occasional becomes regular.
+• Clogs become more frequent – Occasional issues can become regular.

-• Higher risk of full blockage Eventually, water may not be able to pass through at all.
+• Higher risk of full blockage – Eventually, water may not pass at all.

-• Pipe damage Pressure changes and uneven flow can stress the pipe.
+• Pipe damage – Uneven flow stresses the pipe.

-• Foundation and soil issues Leaks or shifting pipes can affect the ground around your home.
+• Foundation and soil issues – Leaks or shifting pipes can affect surrounding ground.

-• Health concerns Poor drainage can lead to odors and contamination risks.
+• Health concerns – Poor drainage can lead to odors and contamination.

-• Higher repair costs later Early issues are usually easier to fix.
-Waiting often leads to more involved repairs.
+• Higher repair costs later – Early fixes are easier.
+Delaying often leads to more complex repairs.

-This is one of those situations where the system is giving you a warning before something bigger happens.
+This is a situation where the system is warning you before something worse happens.

 How Plumbers Diagnose the Problem